YashdalfTheGray/jsmn-wasm/README.md

 If you compile asm.js "programs" into WebAssembly, the size can be reduced by about 60%.
 Most languages are going to be supported but for now it's only C/C++.
 JavaScript compilation to WebAssembly will also be supported at some point.

 WebAssembly is not supposed to replace JavaScript, it is designed to complement JavaScript.
-It will use compiled C++ apps (binary executables) and use Javascript as the glue.
+It will use compiled C++ apps (binary executables) and use JavaScript as the glue.

 Brenden Eich, on his [website](brendeneich.com), has a video about ECMAScript Harmony and the rise of compilers.
 He talks about the ES versions and the cadence of releases.
 People are also using transpilers and compilers to get support for newer standards.